How to Remove a Stripped Screw

 Even the most conscientious DIYer is bound to strip the occasional screw.
-The next time you’re faced with removing a screw with a stripped head, try one of these hacks for removing it.
+The next time you’re faced with removing a screw with a stripped head, try one of these tried-and-true methods.

 The best-laid DIY project plans can hit a snag if a stripped screw turns up.
-Though stripped screws can certainly slow down a project’s progress, they’re not impossible to deal with.
-If you don’t own a stripped screw extractor—a special tapered drill bit with a square head—you’ll do just fine by following these effective tricks and tips for how to remove a stripped screw.
+Though stuck fasteners with stripped heads can certainly slow down your progress, they’re not impossible to deal with.

 Removing Stripped Screws From Metal, Wood, and Plastic: Why the Material Matters